Cryogenics while you’re alive: test run or arctic training?

 The authors also investigated the effects of whole-body cryotherapy on bone health and found that it had beneficial effects on bone resorption to formation balance, suggesting that the increased osteogenic (bone formation) would be beneficial in the prevention of stress fractures and in post-fracture recovery.

 Lastly, the authors concluded that whole-body cryotherapy was associated with improvements in muscular tiredness, pain, and wellbeing following strenuous exercise.
-They stated the optimum whole-body cryotherapy exposure should be 20 sessions (minimum) and that 30 is considered optimum.
+They stated that whole-body cryotherapy exposure should be 20 sessions (minimum) and that 30 is considered optimum.

 Pros: The authors have previously conducted a good volume of cryotherapy research themselves and provide a good overview of the literature currently available on whole-body cryotherapy.
 The authors did state the treatment effectiveness can be influenced by the participant’s body composition (i.e. body fat percentage).